-If you have dry eyes, wearing contact lenses can be a frustrating experience.
-However, as lens technology has progressed, there are now great options specifically made to help keep your eyes hydrated and comfortable.
-If you wear contacts daily or just on special occasions, getting the right kind can make all the difference.
+According to Dr. Joy Lam, an experienced optometrist in Palo Alto, choosing the right lenses can make all the difference in comfort and eye health.
 We discuss the best contact lenses for dry eyes below, as well as how you can achieve a perfect fit with assistance from a dry eye doctor in Palo Alto.

 Why Dry Eyes and Contact Lenses Don’t Mix